stjude/cis-x/README.md

 The image assumes two working directories: `/data` for inputs and `/results` for outputs. `/data` can be read-only, whereas `/results` needs write access.
-External references also need to be mounted to `/app/refs/external`.
-For example, mounting to these directories requires three flags:
+External references (see [cis-X seed][seed]) also need to be mounted to `/app/refs/external`.
+For example, mounting to these directories requires three
+flags:

 ```
 --mount type=bind,source=$HOME/research/data,target=/data,readonly \